Elevation: 7,583 ft

 This peak is not in the book.
 This peak is part of the Trout Creek Pass Grand Slam completed by Livingston Douglas.
 Published November 2019

 Swanty Peak is an impressive mountain that sits due south of Dads Hump and South Tit.
 It has two summits of similar height.
 The south summit is about 20 feet higher than the measured north summit.
 The USGS map correctly labels the south summit as “Swanty Peak.”
 The traverse from South Tit requires a 650-foot descent to Little Willow Creek and a subsequent climb of over 700 feet to reach the north summit of Swanty Peak.
 It is the most difficult traverse of the Trout Creek Pass Grand Slam.
 Swanty Peak is Peak #3 in this multi-peak endeavor.
+USGS Mahogany Butte

 Same as for South Tit.
 This route is part of a traverse from South Tit.

 This climb begins on the summit of South Tit.
-The summit of South Tit provides a magnificent view of the North Face and North Ridge of Swanty Peak, but it does NOT provide an adequate perspective on the feasibility of descending the Southeast Face of South Tit.
-In retrospect, I wish I had descended the Southeast Face because, while it is steep, it is open scrub and is a direct line to the base of the North Face of Swanty Peak.
+The summit of South Tit provides a magnificent view of the north face and north ridge of Swanty Peak but it does NOT provide an adequate perspective on the feasibility of descending the southeast face of South Tit.
+In retrospect, I wish I had descended the southeast face because, while it is steep, it is open scrub and is a direct line to the base of the north face of Swanty Peak.

 Now it is simply a cruise on open scrub and broken rock to Point 7583, the north summit of Swanty Peak.
 From this point, it is clear that the south summit is a bit higher.
 But since the south summit has no specific altitude measurement (it is simply “7,560 feet plus” based on the contour lines), Swanty Peak carries the elevation of the [lower] north summit (7,583 feet).
 But, make no mistake about it, the south summit is the high point and has a cairn atop it.
-Mr. Altimeter measures it at 20 feet higher than the north summit and, visually speaking, it is clearly the high point.
+My altimeter measured it at 20 feet higher than the north summit and, visually speaking, it is clearly the high point.

 Northeast Face, Class 2